ePC: Fast and Deep Predictive Coding in Digital Simulation: Error-based PC and Connections to Other Algorithms

 \subsubsection{When ePC Reduces to Backpropagation}

-The use of backpropagation within ePC's computational structure naturally raises the question of when the two methods become mathematically equivalent.
-We demonstrate that ePC reduces to standard backpropagation under specific conditions.
+The use of reverse-mode AD within ePC's computational structure naturally raises the question of when the two methods become mathematically equivalent.
+We demonstrate that ePC may reduce to standard backpropagation under specific conditions.
 Importantly, these conditions do \textit{not} make backprop a PC algorithm, which would require, at least in theory, for the errors to be at equilibrium.

 \begin{proof} We consider each case separately, proving their equivalence to backpropagation.

 \textbf{Case 1: Single Update Step ($T = 1$)}\\ With a single update step, the error variables are updated to: